 2. Use meaningful names: Your coding will include all kinds of variables, functions, and classes, so it’s crucial to use appropriate names for them.
 This should reveal the intent with a clear and descriptive name - a verb or noun - and be easy to pronounce and search for.
 Avoid using slang or offensive words, and be sure to only use one word per concept.
 Wherever possible, stick to conventional standards to make your code easier to read.

 abort() //source: https://dzone.com/articles/naming-conventions-from-uncle-bobs-clean-code-phil

-- Respect the Single Responsibility Principle (SRP): Every class, function, or method should have a clearly defined goal - they should do one thing, and do it well.
+3. Respect the Single Responsibility Principle (SRP): Every class, function, or method should have a clearly defined goal - they should do one thing, and do it well.
 This will keep functions small and make them more testable, while also making it easy for other developers to add other functions as required.
 This is a key part of the quality control you should be conducting on your code.

-4. Use comments, but sparingly: Comments can provide crucial guidance for other developers, no matter what programming language is being used.
-It is a simple way to show what you are trying to do with a particular piece of code.
+4. Use comments, but sparingly: Comments are a useful way to show others what you are trying to do with a particular piece of code.
 It’s like good ‘customer service’ - providing support for future users of your code.
-But too many unnecessary comments will defeat the purpose of them, and may also start to add to the burden of maintaining/updating the code.
-Remember, the best code won’t need to be explained, so if you find yourself scribbling comments everywhere, it’s probably time to just rewrite the code.
+But too many unnecessary comments may end up being confusing and make the code harder to maintain.
+Remember, the best code won’t need to be explained.
+If you find yourself scribbling comments everywhere, it’s probably time to just rewrite the code.

-- Include Unit-Tests: Writing unit tests will improve the quality of code, making it more flexible and easier to maintain.
-Test-driven development (TDD) is a software process that involves writing tests before completing the code, so that you can see what the code needs to achieve and how to keep it simple.
+5. Include Unit-Tests: Writing unit tests will improve the quality of code, making it more flexible and easier to maintain.
+Test-driven development (TDD) is a software process that involves writing tests before completing the code so that you can see what the code needs to achieve and how to keep it simple.
 The three laws of TDD are:

 - You may not write production code until you have written a failing unit test